mobilabsolutions/terraform-modules/modules/azurerm/availability_set/README.md

 name  | (Required) Specifies the name of the availability set.
 Changing this forces a new resource to be created. | string resource_group_name | (Required) The name of the resource group in which to create the availability set. | string location | (Required) Specifies the supported Azure location where the resource exists.
 Changing this forces a new resource to be created.
-For a list of all Azure locations, please consult this [link](https://azure.microsoft.com/en-us/regions/) | string tags | (Optional) A mapping of tags to assign to the resource. | map
+For a list of all Azure locations, please consult this [link](https://azure.microsoft.com/en-us/regions/) | string platform_update_domain_count | (Optional) Specifies the number of update domains that are used.
+Defaults to 5. | string platform_fault_domain_count | (Optional) Specifies the number of fault domains that are used.
+Defaults to 3. | string managed | (Optional) Specifies whether the availability set is managed or not.
+Possible values are true (to specify aligned) or false (to specify classic).
+Default is false. | string tags | (Optional) A mapping of tags to assign to the resource. | map

 Default values will be overriden if they are provided as input variables.
 Usually variables marked as (Required) does not have default values.
 Check variables.tf file for more information.